nvim-neorg/nixpkgs-neorg-overlay/README.md

 This is a Nixpkgs overlay that gives Nix users access to unstable versions of Neorg and its associated projects.

 Nixpkgs already packages Neorg and the NFF Tree-sitter parser, however those are updated very rarely.
 This is a problem for rapidly growing projects such as Neorg and can cause the plugin and parser to go out-of-sync.
-This overlay is updated automatically and, apart from the base plugin and TS parser, provides additional Neorg-related packages.
+This overlay is updated automatically every 2 hours and, apart from the base plugin and TS parser, provides additional Neorg-related packages.

 ## Installation